“Wings of the night…” The witching hour in Islam.

 Christian tradition views 3 a.m. as the witching hour because it is believed that Christ died at 3 p.m.
 The inverse of that is 3 a.m. and it is believed that the devil is mocking the Holy Trinity and Christ at this hour.
 It is said that many rituals and blasphemous acts are comitted during this time as a form of a favour to Satan to please him.

-Science views this time as a time when the body is in the deepest stages of sleep where most bodily functions stop, heart rate lowers, limbs stop moving and if one wakes up, they will naturally feel extremely unsettled and anxious.
+Science views this hour as a fragile one as the body is shifting from the deepest stages of sleep where most bodily functions stop, heart rate lowers and limbs stop moving to a lighter stage of sleep.
+This shift makes you susceptible to waking up, and if you do, you are likely to feel extremely unsettled and anxious.
+5

 These essays will frequently quote Einstein’s third law of motion “For every action, there is an equal and opposite reaction” to shed light on the cause-effect relationship between Allah and Satan and his evil forces.
 The essays will prove how Allah opposes Satan and Satan attempts to oppose Allah.
 A classic example of how Allah opposes Satan is with the witching hour.

-Ironically, in Islam, the dreaded hour is actually a very blessed time where Allah is closest to humans.
+Ironically, in Islam, the dreaded hour is actually a very blessed time where Allah is closest to the world.
 The following hadeeth explains how.

 Abu Huraira narrated that Allah’s Messenger (ﷺ) (p.b.u.h) said,